-When you’re an absolute beginner, you have so much to learn.
+When you’re a beginner, you have so much to learn.
 Just like anything, you need to practice.

-You’ll need to balance things like finding a strategy that suits you, scanning trade opportunities, entering orders, managing winning trades, cutting losses quickly … the list goes on.
+You’ll need to balance things like finding your best strategies, scanning trade opportunities, entering orders, managing trades, cutting losses … The list goes on.

-Don’t expect to get all of this right when you’re just starting out.
-It’s unrealistic.
-That’s why I tell newbies to paper trade before they fund a live account.
+Don’t expect to get it all right when you’re starting.
+That’s unrealistic.
+And it’s why I tell newbies to paper trade before they fund a live account.

-Paper trading allows new traders to learn the ins and outs of order types and how to enter them properly.
-They also get screen time and experience watching the market.
-And they get feedback on how well they execute their strategy.
+Paper trading allows new traders to learn the ins and outs of watching the stock market and placing orders.
+They also get screen time, experience, and practice executing a strategy.

 It’s a no-risk, high-upside activity.
-If you’re new, make sure you paper trade first.
+If you’re new, it’s smart to paper trade first.

-You could trade the setup risking a small amount on each trade and hope for the best … But if you wanna trade smarter, why risk capital on something that’s not proven?
+You could trade the setup and hope for the best … But if you want to trade smarter, why risk the capital?

-If you’re excited about a new setup, paper trade it for a month or more.
-Do it until you feel confident that the setup works for you.
+If you’re excited about a new setup, paper trade it until you feel confident that the setup can work for you.

 Even the most hardened, experienced traders can — and should — paper trade at times.

-Every trader can go through losing periods.
-That can be tough on any trader.
-You can take a hit in your confidence and lose your feel for the market.
+Every trader can go through losing streaks.
+It’s tough on any trader.
+You can take a hit in your confidence.

-It can happen for a number of reasons, and it’s totally normal.
-You may be distracted or unable to focus.
+It can happen for several reasons, and it’s totally normal.
 Maybe the market shifts and your setups aren’t working.
-Whatever it is, you feel the need to get back into the flow of the price action.

 If you’re an experienced trader struggling in the current market, it’s smart to step back and paper trade for a while.

-Yes, it can be hard on the ego.
-But think of yourself as a pro athlete taking time away from competing to work and practice and ultimately get back to the game.
+Think of yourself like a pro athlete taking time away from competing to practice and ultimately get back to the game.

 Paper Trade Accounts vs. Live Accounts

-The main benefit of a paper trade account is that it gives traders the ability to test different setups.
-You can learn how to execute trades without risking real money.
+The main benefit of a paper trading account is the ability to test different setups without risking real money.

-Let’s face it, the road to success in anything includes making a lot of mistakes.
+The road to success in anything includes lots of mistakes.
 Paper trading allows traders to make those mistakes without hefty losses.

-But there’s a drawback to paper trade accounts.
-These accounts aren’t real — and that can diminish traders’ needs to manage their emotions.
+But there’s a drawback … These accounts aren’t real — and that can diminish traders’ needs to manage their emotions.

 Top Paper Trading Simulators

-Not all platforms offer a paper trading feature but here’s a list of the top simulators in 2020…
+Not all platforms offer a paper trading feature, but here’s a list of the top simulators in 2022…

 Yep, I’m biased.
-I really do believe StocksToTrade is the best paper trading platform out there.
+To me, StocksToTrade has the best paper trading platform out there.

-The analytical tools work in tandem with the paper-trading program.
-They use real-time data to make it as realistic as possible and help you prepare for live trading.
+Our analysis tools work in tandem with our paper-trading program.
+They use real-time data to help traders like you prepare for live trading.

-Don’t worry, in StocksToTrade you can customize your paper trading account for delays in execution or PDT restrictions to mimic real-world challenges.
+Well, with StocksToTrade you can customize your paper trading account for execution delays or PDT restrictions to mimic real-world challenges.

-You can also change the commissions setting to try different fee structures and simulate trading with different brokers.
+You can also change commissions settings to simulate trading with different brokers.